andreaswilli/react-verification-input/README.md

 ## Contributing

-If you want to contribute, feel free to do so.
-I'd very much appreciate it. ❤️
+Contributions welcome ❤️.
+If you want to contribute, feel free to have a look at the [contribution guide](/CONTRIBUTING.md).